-Editor’s Note (3/7/2019): this story has been updated to reflect passage of Concurrent Resolution HCR010 by the Utah Legislature.
+Editor’s Note (3/27/2019): this story has been updated to reflect passage of Concurrent Resolution HCR010 by the Utah Legislature and signing by the Governor of Utah.

-A resolution adopted unanimously by the Utah Legislature recognizes the critical importance of ensuring adequate water flows to Great Salt Lake and its wetlands.
+A resolution adopted unanimously by the Utah Legislature and signed by Utah Governor Gary Herbert recognizes the critical importance of ensuring adequate water flows to Great Salt Lake and its wetlands.
 The resolution sets the stage for a collaborative process among a wide-range of stakeholders to develop policy recommendations and other solutions for maintaining a healthy and sustainable lake system.

 The lake system supports more than 7,000 jobs, generates an economic output of $1.3 billion annually through a wide range of businesses and activities.